t-rappos/auction-system/chat-server.md

 ### Persistance
 - Heroku idles free-tier webapps after 30 minutes if they aren't receiving traffic, this means that the server-state will be reset often and the messages stored on the server will be lost.
 To avoid this, a PostgreSQL database was used.

+- All messages are loaded from DB when server is started
+- Periodically all recently added messages are sent to the database to be stored

 ### Continuous Integration & Deployment
   - Has been setup with travis-ci
   - Runs test suite every push to github